History of the Philippines: Prehistory

 Docking station and entrance to the Tabon Cave Complex Site in Palawan, where one of the oldest human remains was located.

-Stone tools and fossils of butchered animal remains discovered in Rizal, Kalinga are evidences of early hominins in the country to as early as 709,000 years.
-Researchers found 57 stone tools near rhinoceros bones bearing cut marks and some bones smashed open, suggesting that the early humans were after the nutrient-rich marrow.
+Stone tools and fossils of butchered animal remains discovered in Rizal, Kalinga are evidence of human presence as early as 709,000 years ago.
+Researchers found 57 stone tools near rhinoceros bones bearing cut marks and some bones smashed open, suggesting that the early humans consumed the nutrient-rich marrow.
 A 2023 study dated the age of fossilized remains of Homo luzonensis of Cagayan at about 134,000 years.

-This and the Angono Petroglyphs in Rizal suggest the presence of human settlement before the arrival of the Negritos and Austronesian speaking people.
+This and the Angono Petroglyphs in Rizal suggest the presence of human settlement before the arrival of the Negritos and the Austronesian-speaking peoples.
 The Callao Man remains and 12 bones of three hominin individuals found by subsequent excavations in Callao Cave were later identified to belong in a new species named Homo luzonensis.
 For modern humans, the Tabon Man remains are the still oldest known at about 47,000 years.

+A Developed Prehistoric Pottery Complex existed at the Philippines from as early as 500 BCE.

 The Negritos were early settlers, but their appearance in the Philippines has not been reliably dated.
 They were followed by speakers of the Malayo-Polynesian languages, a branch of the Austronesian language family.
 The first Austronesians reached the Philippines at 3000–2200 BCE, settling the Batanes Islands and northern Luzon.

 From there, they rapidly spread downwards to the rest of the islands of the Philippines and Southeast Asia, as well as voyaging further east to reach the Northern Mariana Islands by around 1500 BCE.
 They assimilated the earlier Australo-Melanesian Negritos, resulting in the modern Filipino ethnic groups that all display various ratios of genetic admixture between Austronesian and Negrito groups.
-Before the expansion out of Taiwan, archaeological, linguistic and genetic evidence had linked Austronesian speakers in Insular Southeast Asia to cultures such as the Hemudu, its successor the Liangzhu and Dapenkeng in Neolithic China.
+Before the expansion out of Taiwan, archaeological, linguistic, and genetic evidence had linked Austronesian speakers in Insular Southeast Asia to cultures such as the Hemudu in Neolithic China, its successor the Liangzhu, and the Dapenkeng in Neolithic Taiwan.

 The most widely accepted theory of the population of the islands is the "Out-of-Taiwan" model that follows the Austronesian expansion during the Neolithic in a series of maritime migrations originating from Taiwan that spread to the islands of the Indo-Pacific; ultimately reaching as far as New Zealand, Easter Island, and Madagascar.
 Austronesians themselves originated from the Neolithic rice-cultivating pre-Austronesian civilizations of the Yangtze River delta in coastal southeastern China pre-dating the conquest of those regions by the Han Chinese.